jaredkc/form-styles/README.md

 Default form styles that are attractive, easy, and accessible.

 - Name spaced to avoid conflicts and easy to override with search and replace
-- Simple class names (not every project uses JavaScript components)
+- Simple class names
-- Focus and active states included
+- Focus and active states
-- "Field-stack" to have the label appear as placeholder text and transition when the input is focused or has content
+- "Field-stack" variation to have the label appear as placeholder text and transition when the input is focused or has content
 - Optional validation styles without any JavaScript

 ## Example markup